jannu144/csci-4300-final-project/README.md

 -the web application is supposed to perform CRUD -however, because of some group issues and misc., the web application isn't where I wanted it to be -thank you!
+-type 'npm start' into your command line for web app deployment